Foundation Skills Assessment (FSA)

 - Exempt your child from the FSA – newspaper ad

-- Two of BC’s largest districts have again this year sent letters to parents of Grade 4 and 7 students respecting their right to decide on their child’s participation in the FSA tests.
-Here are letters from the boards of education for Nanaimo Ladysmith and Vancouver, the latter available in seven languages.
+- Two of BC’s largest districts sent letters last year to parents of Grade 4 and 7 students respecting their right to decide on their child’s participation in the FSA tests.
+Here are those letters from the boards of education for Nanaimo Ladysmith and Vancouver, the latter available in seven languages.